 To be sure, wet conditions aren’t the only aspect of Japan weather in June through September that can be off-putting.
-Much of Japan is scorching hot during the summer, to the extent that authorities are worried about public health during the Tokyo 2020 Olympics.
+Much of Japan is scorching hot during the summer, to the extent that runways at Haneda Airport have literally melted in the past.
 High temperatures that rise above 30ºC and even 40ºC are becoming increasingly common in all but a few areas of Japan.

 That’s (some of) the bad news.
 The good news?
 While it’s difficult to argue that summer is the best time to go to Japan, there are ways to make a Japan summer trip truly exceptional—continue reading to learn them.